Africa is home to 25 per cent of the world’s population, accounting for between 3-5 percent of direct Foreign Direct Investment (FDI).

 Northern Africa has seven countries namely Algeria, Egypt, Libya, Morocco, Sudan, Tunisia, and Western Sahara.

-Libya, despite the endless instability, is rated the top country in North Africa with highest GDP per capita at $369 million.
+Libya, despite the instability, is the top country in North Africa with highest GDP per capita at $369 million.
 The country has vast oil resources against its small population of 6.7 million.

-The International Monetary Fund (IMF) gave the country a positive economic outlook for the year 2023, expected to grow by 17.9 percent.
+The International Monetary Fund (IMF) gave the country a positive economic outlook for the year 2023, likely to grow by 17.9 percent.

 The multilateral lender also expects the country’s oil economy to grow by about 22 percent.

-Several international groups are eyeing the Libyan market, which is worth an estimated $111bn.
+Several international groups are eyeing the Libyan market, worth $111bn.
 Airports, roads, power plants among others, is the list of infrastructure projects is growing in Libya.

-Today, Enka, a Turkish construction giant is working on the 671 MW power station located west of Tripoli, in partnership with Germany’s Siemens Energy, with whom it is also undertaking the construction of a 650 MW solar power station in Misrata.
+Today, Enka, a Turkish construction giant is working on the 671 MW power station in west of Tripoli.
+The work is in partnership with Germany’s Siemens Energy, with whom it is also undertaking the construction of a 650 MW solar power station in Misrata.

-The project cost $810 million and a third Turkish company, Rönesans Holding has been entrusted with a project to build three other power stations.
+The project cost $810 million and a third Turkish company, Rönesans Holding is working on a project to build three other power stations.

 According to Investment Monitor, Egypt is the largest economy in North Africa, accounting for 15.4 percent of total African GDP in 2020.
 The Suez Canal is a major source of trade and revenue for the country, boosting its economic stature.

-Egyptian oil, gas, and petrochemical industries are widely regarded as having the most potential right now in Egypt, but there are also a few additional areas where it’s worth thinking seriously about investing.
+Egyptian oil, gas, and petrochemical industries have the most potential right now in Egypt, but there are also a few additional areas where it’s worth thinking seriously about investing.

-They include oil and gas production and exploration, new petrochemical projects, new world-class third-generation refinery projects, new joint mega LNG projects, and among others, industries manufacturing oil and gas materials, equipment, and services.
+They include oil and gas production and exploration, new petrochemical projects, new world-class third-generation refinery projects, new joint mega LNG projects among others.

-Morocco has had a stable economy and low labour costs that have encouraged manufacturers to set up in the country.
+Morocco has had a stable economy and low labour costs that encourage manufacturers to set up in the country.

 In Morocco, according to Korte Law, foreign investment is not subject to any restriction, regardless of the type of business you wish to establish.
 Some sectors are exceptions, such as agriculture and fishing.